Orange Collective

 At the same time, the cost of using shortcuts has gone up.
 The NYT v.
 OpenAI suit, the YouTube transcript controversy, and the EU AI Act have collectively pushed legal, brand, and procurement teams to demand explicit licensing and audit-ready documentation before a dataset can enter pre-training.[3]
 [4] [8]

 The remaining option is to commission real-world data: egocentric video from licensed contributors, professional dialogues with consent, robotics teleoperation footage shot to spec.
 That is operationally hard.
 It involves recruiting and vetting contributors, capturing consent, running multi-stage QA, and shipping artifacts the procurement team can sign on.
-Most labs don't want to build the operation in-house — and the labs that have built it (Scale, Surge, Mercor) are not optimized for rights-cleared catalog re-licensing.
+Most labs don't want to build the operation in-house — and the vendors that built it at scale have new problems of their own.
+After Meta took 49% of Scale AI in June 2025, neutrality itself became a procurement question: OpenAI wound down its Scale work and Google moved to cut ties, sending labs shopping for independent partners.[24]
+[25] [26]

 Why Now

-Exhaustion of public corpora, regulatory hardening, the rise of multimodal / robotics, and the maturation of contributor-marketplace operations all arrive in the same 24-month window.
+Exhaustion of public corpora, regulatory hardening, the post-Meta neutrality shock, the rise of multimodal / robotics, and the maturation of contributor-marketplace operations all arrive in the same 24-month window.

 Public data ran out and procurement teams stopped looking the other way.